-Koha Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.
+KOHA Limited Ingredient Diet Dog Food receives the Advisor’s second-highest tier rating of 4 stars.

-The Koha Limited Ingredient Diet product line includes 5 canned dog foods.
+The KOHA Limited Ingredient Diet product line includes 8 canned dog foods.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

 Important: Because many websites do not reliably specify which Growth or All Life Stages recipes are safe for large breed puppies, we do not include that data in this report.
 Be sure to check actual packaging for that information.

 - KOHA Limited Ingredient Diet Pork Entree (5 stars) [M]

 - KOHA Limited Ingredient Diet Duck Entree (2 stars) [M]

 - KOHA Limited Ingredient Diet Lamb Entree (2 stars) [M]